hospotho/Image-Viewer/readme.md

 3. Enable Developer Mode.
 4. Click on Load Unpacked button and select the folder of source code.

-Tab opened before the installaion require a reload.
+Tab opened before the installation require a reload.

 ## How to use